openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 By default, the ``helloworld``, ``helloworld-dbg``, and ``helloworld-dev`` packages are built.
-For information on how to customize the packaging process, see the "`Splitting an Application into Multiple Packages <#splitting-an-application-into-multiple-packages>`__" section.
+For information on how to customize the packaging process, see the ":ref:`dev-manual/common-tasks:splitting an application into multiple packages`" section.

 Autotooled Package